locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

   - /plugins/rich-plugins/rich-plugins-data-structures
 ---

-This page describes the data structures used by Tyk rich plugins, and is used in the following plugin drivers:
+This page describes the data structures used by Tyk rich plugins, for the following plugin drivers:

 -   Python (built-in)
 -   Lua (built-in)